Mummy Confession: I have breastfed (and mixed fed) my three children, but the first run through was excruciating.

 4. Soap that actually washes breast milk/formula residue away!

 We all know how stubborn that milk is when you try to wash it.
 Bottles wind up cloudy and filmy even after you’ve scrubbed a million times over!
 Get a good cleanser specifically for breast milk.
-I’ve tried the Medela Quick Clean Soap and it works brilliantly!
+I’ve tried the Medela Quick Clean Soap and the Milton brand soap and they both work brilliantly!
 If you need something to quickly wipe breast pumps or bottles while on the go, Medela also makes quick clean wipes.

 5. Breastmilk bags: Much easier to store in the freezer especially!
 Get ones specific to your brand of pump if you use one, or find more bargain ones.
-We use the Babies R Us brand or Swisspers.
+We use the Swisspers or Cherub baby brand.
 There are even bottle systems that work with breast milk bags like the Tommee Tippee Express and Go.
 Check to see if they are reusable, too. ( Handy tip, always defrost frozen milk in a bowl, just in case the bag leaks!)

 6. A Bag to Store it All: A decent sized bag with sufficient space for the pump, bags, and enough room to store away ice packs and milk-laden bags or bottles.
 It’s a big plus if it can store anything else you may need for your day, too.